PheelTi/jersey-multipart-featuir/README.md

   - parts storage class

-The parser is in charge to implement an "iterator" which provides data in an internal model `StreamingPart` containing all metadatats of the part, and an `InputStream` providing the part content.
+The parser is in charge to implement an "iterator" which provides data in an internal model `StreamingPart` containing all metadatas of the part, and an `InputStream` providing the part content.

 The second one is in charge to consume the content of the `StreamingPart` and to provide an instance of `FormDataBodyPart`

 You can set one or the other during the feature registration: